Advice on how to apply for planning permission and what you need to provide.

 In many cases, you will also need building regulations approval for work carried out.
-For more details, see our Building regulations page or contact our Building Control team using the contact details on this page.
+For more details, see our building regulations page or contact our Building Control team using the contact details below.

 We deal with applications for building regulations approval separately to planning applications, so you will need to submit additional forms and plans.

 It is possible that we could refuse planning permission and give building regulations approval for a specific proposal (and vice versa).
 It is up to you to make sure that you have all the necessary consent before starting work.